gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Bare-bones tool chain using GNU binutils
 * Should be able to run the C preprocessor on assembler source file.
 * Should use the registry to find visual C++ and SDK.
+* Add support for cygwin-64 (uses a different data model to windows) and mingw under cygwin.
+* Install task should generate a shell script as well as a batch script when running under cygwin.
+* GCC and Clang under cygwin target the cygwin runtime, not the windows runtime.
+* Add language level to C and C++ source sets.